 Age-0 yellow perch - The yellow perch population in Lake Michigan has supported valuable recreational and commercial fisheries (Wells 1977).
 The BT survey provides an index of age-0 yellow perch numeric density, which serves as an indication of yellow perch recruitment success.
 The 2005 year-class of yellow perch was the largest ever recorded (Fig. 14b) and the 2009 and 2010 year-classes also were higher than average.
-In 2019, no age-0 yellow perch were caught, indicating a weak year-class.
-This result is identical to 2017 and 2018.
+In 2021, three age-0 yellow perch were caught, indicating a weak year-class.
+In 2005, a year with a strong year-class, nearly 1,700 were captured.